MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 Not inferring a launch target would simplify the implementation.
 It ended up being included in the design, because most of the logic to identify a launch target already exists for autogenerated schemes.
-Of course, including the inference logic does open up the issues with selecting a launch target/action.
-If launch action identification is removed from the design, all of the issues surroudning multiple launch actions being included in a target list go away.
+Of course, including the inference logic does open up issues with selecting a launch target/action.
+If launch action identification is removed from the design, all of those issues do not exist.

 ### Should the `launch_action` Attribute on `xcode_scheme` Accept a Regular Target?

 In the end, this was not included in the design as a shortcut for specifying a launch action.
-This would be easy to add, if there is support for this.
+This would be easy to add, if there is clients desire this.